Uploaded image for project: 'JDK'

 Motivation

 Java developers often need to represent domain values: the date of an event, the color of a pixel, the shipping address of an order, and so on.
 Developers usually model these values with immutable classes that contain just enough business logic to construct, validate, and transform instances.
-Notably, the toString, equals, and hashCode methods are defined so that equivalent instances can be used interchangeably.
+The toString, equals, and hashCode methods in these classes are defined so that equivalent instances can be used interchangeably.

 jshell> LocalDate d1 = LocalDate.of(1996, 1, 23)